illusion173/BubbleVsQuick-Sort/README.md

 1. Requires [Maven](https://github.com/apache/maven) for [JMH](https://github.com/openjdk/jmh).

 JMH is used as a benchmarking framework for keeping track of runtime.<br>

 To physically look at the code being ran for this assignment go to:
 `M4-webb/test/src/main/java/org/sample/MyBenchmark.java`
+To edit the number of elements in all arrays when testing, go to the above file, and change ["LIST_SIZE"](https://github.com/illusion173/BubbleVsQuick-Sort/blob/d7b821bd0a1566e181da8136aafda1b381cac32e/test/src/main/java/org/sample/MyBenchmark.java#L121)

 ## Compilation & Execution Instructions
 1. `cd test/`
 2. `mvn clean install`
 3. `mvn clean verify`
 4. `java -jar target/benchmarks.jar`

 ### System Originally Ran On:
 - Operating System: Arch Linux x86_64